By Sault Tourism

 This moderate trail is part of the Voyageur Trail System, and maps are available online or as hard copies.
 Forest The Canoe run guided tours to the lookout, click here for more info!

-Chippewa Falls is a 35-minutes drive north of Sault Ste.
+Chippewa Falls are a 35-minutes drive north of Sault Ste.
 Marie, parking and trailhead is right along the Trans Canada Hwy.
 The falls, which are visible from the highway itself, stand 25 feet high.

 The hiking trail offers an easy 2.5km hike to the upper falls, which starts in the parking area and follows the river upstream to the top of the main falls.
 The path continues alongside the river past the upper falls if you want to explore further.

-Chippewa Falls are a stop on the Group of Seven driving tour – the falls and rapids rapids inspired A.Y Jackson’s sketch ‘Stream Bed’.
+Chippewa Falls are a stop on the Group of Seven driving tour – the falls and rapids inspired A.Y Jackson’s sketch ‘Stream Bed’.
 Lookout for a ‘Moments of Algoma’ art easel at the trailhead with more information about the falls and the famous group of artists!

-An beautifully scenic drive east of the city through the Sylvan Valley, and just north of Bruce Mines, takes you to the Rock Lake trailhead.
+A beautifully scenic drive east of the city through the Sylvan Valley, and just north of Bruce Mines, takes you to the Rock Lake trailhead.
 The Rock Lake trail is a offshoot from the Voyageur Trail system, and end up at a unique, smooth rock-top that feels like it should be inspiration for a Group of Seven painting.

 Theses smooth rocks face north and lookout over Rock Lake, with an array of maple forests beautifully surrounding it.